 Think Outside the Campus: How Google Career Certificates Address the Talent Shortage

-As the Great Resignation endures, business leaders and HR executives continue to grapple with staffing shortages.
+Business leaders and HR executives continue to grapple with staffing shortages amidst heated competition.
 The ongoing employee exodus weighs especially heavily on the tech industry, where turnover is on the rise.
 Yet the US Bureau of Labor Statistics expects the sector to grow 13% by 2030—faster than any other industry.
-To fill those positions, hiring managers will have to reevaluate the criteria they use to screen talent, starting with the education section of the resume.
+To fill those positions, hiring managers will have to re-evaluate the criteria they use to screen talent, starting with the education section of the resume.

 To date, more than 50,000 people around the world have earned a Google Career Certificate, with 82% reporting that it has furthered their career in some way, according to the company.

 The career certificate program began in 2018 as part of the Grow with Google initiative aimed at expanding opportunities for, among others, the more than 70 million US adult workers without college degrees.
-But it quickly caught on with employers, Lisa Gevelber, founder and VP of Grow with Google, tells Staffing.com.
+But it quickly caught on with employers, Lisa Gevelber, Chief Marketing Officer, Americas Region at Google, and founder of Grow with Google, tells Staffing.com.
 “We started this thinking: We need a better solution for people without college degrees.
 How do they get in-demand, high-growth, high-paying jobs?” she says.
 “Along the way, we realized the important benefit for employers.”

-She says that Google’s certification program can benefit both companies and job seekers in the following ways:
+She says that the Google certificate program can benefit both companies and job seekers in the following ways:

 Addressing the Worker Shortage